aapanaetov/Renju/README.md

 Also download Tournament.ipynb and models.
 Now you can run the first and the second cells in Tournament.ipynb.
 Then you should choose appropriate one to play color you want: black or white (black side moves first).
 These cells called "Run, if u want to move first(second)", so it should be clear.

 In Network#2.ipynb you can find the model used in game.
+Data can be found here: https://github.com/dasimagin/renju/blob/master/data/train-1.tar.xz